 a This model also adjusts for randomization strata, bathing frequency, and the need for bathing assistance.
 Differences with the full population and the subpopulation models are based upon what the subpopulation models could adjust for with much smaller numbers.

-b Time-varying covariate
+b Receipt of anti-MRSA antibiotics and adherence to the intervention were assessed as time-varying covariates;

+c This variable indicates whether the patient received an antibiotic that is active against MRSA (e.g. vancomycin, trimethoprim-sulfamethoxazole) for any reason

-c Relative to enrollment hospitalization
+d Relative to enrollment hospitalization

-d Models were adjusted according to the as-treated adherence strata (fully adherent, partially adherent, and nonadherent participant-time) during at-risk periods before each study visit
+e Models were adjusted according to the as-treated adherence strata (fully adherent, partially adherent, and nonadherent participant-time) during at-risk periods before each study visit